 A 2000 study investigated the potential correlation between observed low cancer rates and high kava consumption.
 More recent research has looked at the potential effects of kava on preventing such types of cancer as: colon cancer, bladder cancer or cigarette smoke-induced lung cancer.
 While the preliminary results of these studies may appear promising, much more research needs to be done to determine if kava could indeed be effective or useful in preventing or treating different forms of cancer or any other serious disease.

 Even though kava has been an important component of the traditional Pacific Islands medicine, most people consume it today as a traditional, relaxing and refreshing beverage and not a remedy for any health problems.
+This is also how we see, consume and promote kava.
 If you do require any health advice or have any health concerns, you should consult your qualified medical professional.

 11. Can kava be consumed during pregnancy or lactation?